Scottish-Tech-Army/streetassist-exporter/docs/deploy.md

 Once the files are uploaded, you can continue.

-## Set up AAD permissions for SQL Server
+## Setting up AAD permissions for SQL Server

 This must be done before users can actually use the provisioned data.